 8:45-9am, to sign in and have a light snack.

 When will I be finished?

 You can find the ending time for each opportunity, and whether or not that ending time is flexible, on the registration page.

 Most serving opportunities do not provide a meal unless indicated.

 Our events are designed as easy, low-commitment ways to make a positive impact on your neighbors in the metro area.
 Try something new, or enjoy a familiar favorite.
 Either way, you'll experience the powerful impact of helping others by becoming God's hands and feet right here in Kansas City.

 For questions about Serve Saturday at Resurrection Leawood contact Lindsey Arnold Seevers at (913) 232-4163, or email using the form below.

-Prison ministry is a richly rewarding experience where you get a front row seat to watch God change people’s lives.
-You can serve one on one with inmates or as part of a group of volunteers who seek to offer inspiration, transformation and to reflect the love of Jesus Christ.
-Opportunities exist for service and prayer, both inside and outside of correctional facilities.
+Ministry with incarcerated and formerly incarcerated individuals is a richly rewarding experience where you get a front row seat to watch God change people’s lives.
+You can serve one-on-one or as part of a group of volunteers who seek to offer access to the physical, emotional and spiritual resources necessary to live the life that God intends for all of us.

 According to the Kansas Correctional Association newsletter, “most prisoners come from disadvantaged backgrounds.
 Many have not completed high school.
 Many can barely read.
 Roughly one-third were unemployed before imprisonment.
 Another third had annual income of less than $5,000.
 Children of incarcerated parents have an increased risk of anxiety, depression, aggression, truancy, attention disorders and poor scholastic performance.
 African Americans are 7.8 times more likely to be imprisoned than whites, when convicted of the same crime.”
 (KCA Eagle, January 2008).